pipe-cd/pipecd/docs/content/en/docs-dev/user-guide/event-watcher.md

 1. integrate a step to push an Event to the Control Plane using `pipectl` into your CI workflow.

 ### 1. Defining Events
+#### Use the `.pipe/` directory
+>NOTE: This way is deprecated and will be removed in the future, so please use the application configuration.

 Prepare EventWatcher configuration files under the `.pipe/` directory at the root of your Git repository.
 In that files, you define which values in which files should be updated when the Piped found out a new Event.